Mateusz-Kolesnik/sales-data-analysis/README.md

 # Conclusion:
 After analysing the data, several key insights can be made.
 The first is that “Women Shoes” category generates the highest gross profit and contributes the most to overall sales.
-The bestselling individual product is “Military Boots Women”, both in terms of quantity and revenue.
+The best-selling individual product is “Military Boots Women”, both in terms of quantity and revenue.
 Knowing this, the manager may allocate more resources and attention to “Women Shoes” category.
 This could include expanding the product range, improving the in-store display, and